Crossing Keepers

 Our Grades and Salary

-As our Crossing Keeper roles are very similar throughout the railway, when you join us as a Crossing Keeper you will be in a grade 1 role, and you will join us on a salary of £29,364.
+As our Crossing Keeper roles are very similar throughout the railway, when you join us as a Crossing Keeper you will be in a grade 1 or 2 role.
+Your Starting Salary will be:

 Our Application Process

 Our application process is very similar no matter which role you apply for.
-As part of your application, you’ll go through a number of stages, including online testing, a safety and risk questionnaire, and an interview.
-We’ll keep you updated about your progress throughout the recruitment process.
-And we’ll keep things moving as quickly as we can.
+As part of your application, you’ll go through a number of stages, including online testing and a video interview.

 If you have any questions about our application process, or are looking for some tips, you can visit our Top Tips page.